Mikodin/Overseer/README.md

     '~/app/ApiConfigInfo.js' - This is where the OverseerAPI is located (server.js ip and port) and where Kanbanik is running

-### Dependencies (For just running the project remotely)
+## Dependencies (For just running the project remotely)
   NodeJS - Installed, check this by executing 'node' in the terminal`

-  Compiled project (node_modules/, bower_components/ public/minified/ folders all full of files)
+###For a compiled project (node_modules/, bower_components/ public/minified/ folders all full of files)

-Dependencies (For working on the project, changing things etc etc)
+  Just execute the startserver script

+###To "compile from source" dependencies

   NodeJS - Installed locally in the home with the path set.
 Check this by executing 'node' in the terminal